alvarezrrj/alirey/README.md

 Send notification to user when therapist creates a booking for them

+Send email confirmation link to user when they're edited by admin (check first if it is necesary)

-Do google calendar sync (and possibly login)
+Do google calendar sync
+Add 'add to calendar' button on booking view

 Replace jquery.flexselect for filament Select
 Delete all felxselect related stuff